|Awarding Agency Name

-- Technology: Agencies awarded funds through this funding notice should have a computer that meets the following minimum specifications for the purpose of utilizing any required IDHS web-based reporting system and the receipt/submission of electronic program and fiscal information:
+- Technology: Agencies awarded funds through this funding notice should have a computer that meets the following minimum specifications for the purpose of utilizing any required IDHS web-based reporting system and the receipt/submission of the electronic program and fiscal information:

 - Internet access, preferably high-speed

 The purchase of this technology would be an allowable expenditure under the grant and may be budgeted for as part of this application.

 - Compliance Reviews: The applicant agrees to participate in fiscal and program, compliance reviews as requested by the Department.